charleskoffler/clprolf/simol_framework/README.md

 1.8 20240229	Added EXPERT_COMPONENT role of @Simu_real_world_obj.
 1.9	20240319	Renamed Simu_comp_worker to Simu_comp_as_worker.
 2.0	20240321	Changed in the beginners package, to SimuCompAsWorker.
+2.1	20240404	Addition of the new keywords "Abstraction", "Comp_as_worker", and "Model".

 History of the versions of the simol PHP 8 framework